 Another cool outcome of this is being able to meet educators from around the country and the world.
 It’s a great model of how a great tool can really make this world a smaller place.
 If students can see that their teachers are willing to overcome their own fears of singing in public, I believe it would make an enormous impact on them.

-As of writing this blog, 53 individuals have contributed to the Flipgrid.
-Over 4100 people have viewed the videos.
+As of writing this blog, over 400 individuals have contributed to the Flipgrid with a song.
+Over 23,260 people have viewed the videos.
 That’s huge!!
-My hope is to keep this “thing” going.
+My hope is to keep this “movement” going.
 Little did I know that it would ignite engagement all over the country and the world!
 Through song, people overcame fear.
 Through song, people reminisced.
 Through song, we all connected!

 References & Credits